aquirkyatom/ESG_Chat/UPDATES.md

 *   **Synthetic Data Expansion (The "Translator"):**
     *   **Problem Solved:** The XGBoost model was trained on long, formal reports, but users type short sentences (e.g., "We use coal").
     *   **Solution:** It uses an internal LLM instance to **expand** short user inputs into formal, report-style paragraphs *before* sending them to the XGBoost model.
 This ensures the math remains accurate even for short inputs.
-*   **Data Aggregation (Company Analysis):**
-    *   When analyzing a company, it takes multiple text chunks retrieved by RAG, predicts a score for *each* chunk, and calculates the **mathematical average**.
-This creates a consensus score based on all available evidence.
 *   **Standardized Output:**
     *   Converts raw Numpy arrays into a formatted string (`--- 🤖 AI RISK MODEL ANALYSIS ---`) that the `Chatbotv3.py` prompts are trained to recognize and parse.